 A13.
 Yes, you can (however, refer the answer to question Q2) but It will not be a true solution to the problem that has reached epidemic proportions.
 Remember, Institutions should not preserve the problems to which they are a solution.
-Moreover, SAI Social Axiom Insignia – the NGO has the copyrights for these workbooks.
-Your students buy books for life skills/value education/general knowledge, etc then why cannot they buy these workbooks which are the need of the hour.
+Moreover, SAF Social Axiom Foundation – the NGO has the copyrights for these workbooks.
+Your students buy books for life skills/value education/general knowledge, etc. then why cannot they buy these workbooks which are the need of the hour.
 If you still have limitations you can always photocopy these workbooks but do give credit to the project.
 And for workshops we will connect you with our partner and supportive organisations/ institutions/ NGO’s.

 A14.
 In order to coordinate for the various workshops to be implemented in your school under the project.